Restuccia-Group/SDE_HARL/README.md

 ## Acknowledgements

 This repo is based on **official implementation** of **Heterogeneous-Agent Reinforcement Learning** at [HARL](https://github.com/PKU-MARL/HARL), serving as core HARL aglorithms as well as baselines.
-Secondly, we use compression library at [CompressAI](https://github.com/InterDigitalInc/CompressAI).
-Finally, we inspire our IAD and RAD approaches relies on source [CDS](https://github.com/lich14/CDS).
+Secondly, we use **Compression Library** at [CompressAI](https://github.com/InterDigitalInc/CompressAI).
+Finally, we inspire our IAD and RAD approaches relies on source code [CDS](https://github.com/lich14/CDS).

 Thanks to the original authors for their work!